Dosage Form: capsule, tablet, oral suspension

 - Changes in behavior and thinking - Using Gabapentin in children 3 to 12 years of age can cause emotional changes, aggressive behavior, problems with concentration, restlessness, changes in school performance, and hyperactivity.

-- Gabapentin may cause a serious or life-threatening allergic reaction that may affect your skin or other parts of your body such as your liver or blood cells.
-You may or may not have rash when you get this type of reaction.
-It may cause you to be hospitalized or to stop Gabapentin.
+- Gabapentin may cause serious or life-threatening allergic reactions that may affect your skin or other parts of your body such as your liver or blood cells.
+This may cause you to be hospitalized or to stop Gabapentin.
+You may or may not have a rash with an allergic reaction caused by Gabapentin.
 Call a healthcare provider right away if you have any of the following symptoms:

 - skin rash